Past Awards: 2018

 Matching funds: College of Pharmacy, College of Science & Engineering

-A New GC-MS-Based Metabolomics Platform for U of M Researchers
+A New GC-MS-Based Metabolomics Platform for UMN Researchers

 Timothy Griffin, Biochemistry, Molecular Biology, and Biophysics Med Regulatory Biochem, Medical School

 Matching funds: College of Biological Sciences, College of Food, Agriculture & Natural Resource Sciences, Medical School, College of Pharmacy, College of Science & Engineering, College of Veterinary Medicine

 This request is for a gas chromatography mass spectrometry (GC-MS) system, for placement in the Center for Mass Spectrometry and Proteomics (CMSP).
 GC-MS is a core platform for the analysis of biological molecules called metabolites, which are the products of the myriad of enzymes present in living systems.
 Large-scale analysis of metabolites, called metabolomics, provides a valuable snapshot of the state of the biochemical reactions underlying complex biological systems.
 Metabolite analysis impacts many fields of study -- including health and disease in animals and humans, plant and insect biology, analysis of environmental samples (e.g. water, soil), as well as characterization of molecules relevant to food science and biofuel production.
 UMN researchers from across these diverse fields of study utilize the CMSP for metabolomics, and have been hampered for the last 1.5 years due to a lack of an operational GC-MS system within the facility.
 This request seeks to solve this problem, through the purchase of a state-of-the-art GC-MS system, as well as necessary software to enable analysis of the high throughput data generated, enabling accurate identification and quantification of metabolites from complex samples.
 Placement of this instrument within the CMSP will ensure broad usage by the University research community.